gnoverse/gnops/content/english/articles/guides/local-chain/index.md

 ---
 title: Setting up a local Gno chain (from scratch)
 publishDate: 2025-01-20T08:00:00-01:00
-translationkey: "local-chain"
+translationKey: "local-chain"
-tags: [ "gnoland", "gno", "node", "local" ]
+tags: ["gnoland", "gno", "node", "local"]
 level: Intermediate
 author: zivkovicmilos
 summary: This guide covers how to start a local Gno node (and chain!).
 Additionally, it goes over the different options you can use to make your Gno instance unique.